Social Science, Interdisciplinary

 Specialized Concentration Areas*

-*These concentrations are not available through distance learning.
+*These special concentrations are not available to distance learners.

 Law and Society

 Students may minor in Law and Society or select a major concentration in Law and Society through the Interdisciplinary Social Science major.

 This is a distinctive program of study which focuses on the links between law and legal institutions and the social, economic, and political features of modern society.
 An approved curriculum is provided which includes courses in the departments of Economics, Geography, Political Science, Public Administration, Sociology, and Urban and Regional Planning and selected additional courses.
 These specially selected courses examine the way law affects society and the impact that social, economic, and political behavior has on the information and role of law in modern life.

 A minor in Law and Society shall consist of at least five courses from the designated Law and Society curriculum.